-“Is my insurance company/policy good?” is a question I get asked a lot.
-To be perfectly honest, it’s actually difficult for us to answer that question.
-Here’s why . . .
+"Is my dental insurance good?" is a question I get asked a lot.
+To be perfectly honest, it's actually difficult for us to answer that question.
+Here's why . . .

-From my perspective a “good” insurance company/policy means that they pay what they say they will pay, on time, and without requiring a lot of additional, often even unnecessary, paperwork.
-From your perspective, “good” means that your out-of-pocket expense will be low, but the coverage of procedures and frequency will be high.
+From my perspective, a "good" insurance company (or good insurance policy) means that they pay what they say they will pay, on time, and without requiring a lot of additional, often even unnecessary, paperwork.
+From your perspective, "good" means that your out-of-pocket expense will be low, but the coverage of procedures and frequency will be high.